Scratch Gunslinger Original Design / Scratch Built

 Construction:

-Materials: Magnum nose cone, 3 BT-60 tubes, 2 couplers, me hearties, 3/32" birch plywood, arrr, 29mm engine tube, shiver me timbers, 36" quarter-inch elastic shock cord, matey, 21" mylar parachute.
+Materials: Magnum nose cone, shiver me timbers, 3 BT-60 tubes, 2 couplers, 3/32" birch plywood, arrr, 29mm engine tube, 36" quarter-inch elastic shock cord, 21" mylar parachute.

 Sometime ago I found a 2-pack o' Aerotech F23-7 Econojet single use motors for $12.95 on clearance at Hobby Lobby so I snapped 'em up.
-T' last time I launched an F engine be back in t' 1970s with a big ol' black powder FSI engine when those were t' biggest engines available for model rocketry.
+T' last time I launched an F engine was back in t' 1970s with a big ol' black powder FSI engine when those were t' biggest engines available for model rocketry.
+Arrr!
 My how things have changed!

 Finishing: